Measures Of Dispersion In Statistics

 1. Range

 The range is the simplest measure of dispersion.
+Now, while easy to compute, the range is highly sensitive to outliers.
 It's calculated as the difference between the maximum and minimum values in a dataset.
-While easy to compute, the range is highly sensitive to outliers.
 A single extreme value can significantly inflate the range, masking the true variability of the majority of the data.

 Formula: Range = Maximum Value - Minimum Value